nagamuslim/debian-gnome-headless/README.md

 # Debian GNOME Headless Docker Image

 Welcome to the **Debian GNOME Headless Docker Image**!
-This minimal yet fully-featured Debian container comes with the **GNOME Desktop Environment** pre-installed, optimized for headless use cases.
+This fully-featured Debian container comes with the **GNOME Desktop Environment** pre-installed, optimized for headless use cases.
 Whether you need a remote GNOME environment or just want to run GNOME apps via VNC, this image provides the essential tools with an easy setup.

 [Docker Hub - nagamuslim/debian-gnome-headless](https://hub.docker.com/repository/docker/nagamuslim/debian-gnome-headless)